-3) Goals to divert individuals of services from the criminal justice system.
+4) Goals to divert persons served from the criminal justice system.

-a) The Center operates a variety of crisis services for MH and IDD individuals including the IDD Crisis Intervention Specialist, Mobile Crisis Outreach Team and Community Response Team, all of which
+a) The Center operates a variety of crisis services for MH and IDD persons including IDD Crisis Intervention, Mobile Crisis Outreach Team and Community Response Team, all of which operate with commitment to jail diversion.
+Two IDD specialized Mental Health Clinics were opened November, 2022, to support crisis services and jail diversion as well.

-- operate with commitment to jail diversion.
-Two IDD specialized Mental Health Clinics will be opened in the fall of FY23 to support crisis services and jail diversion as well. - b) The Center provides crisis screening and assessment for inpatient hospitalization for detained juveniles who are at high risk for suicidal behavior.
-The Center has processes for identifying high-risk individuals.
+- b) The Center provides crisis screening and assessment for inpatient hospitalization for detained juveniles who are at high risk for suicidal behavior.
+The Center has processes for identifying high-risk persons.
 The Center receives referrals from law enforcement, Texas Youth Commission (TYC) and juvenile probation.
-Individuals exhibiting IDD characteristics are referred to IDD services for evaluation. - c) The Center employs a liaison that works with county jails who screens individual at booking and provides services to individuals in jail or detention.
-Individuals exhibiting IDD characteristics are referred to the IDD Division Crisis Intervention Specialist for follow-up. - d) The Center assists Community Supervision and Corrections

-Department (CSCD) personnel with the coordination of supervision for offenders who are Center individuals.
-The Center offers and provides technical assistance training to CSCD and other criminal justice entities regarding early identification, intervention, and how to access the Center for both adults and juveniles. - e) A TLETS and CARE match process implemented by Texas Health Human Services in August of 2020 assists the Center and local and county jails with identification of offenders who have a history of services in state MH or IDD programs.
-Continuity of care increases the probability of transitioning offenders from jail to program services for IDD to limit recidivism.
+Persons exhibiting IDD characteristics are referred to IDD services for evaluation. - c) The Center provides a mental health liaison that works within county jails to screen persons at booking and provide services to persons in jail or detention.
+Persons exhibiting IDD characteristics are referred to the IDD Division Crisis Intervention Specialist (CIS) for follow-up.
+CIS services include requesting separation of persons with IDD from the general population, collaboration with the person's attorney and district attorney's to secure community placement, and referral for services and eligibility screening. - d) The Center assists the Community Supervision and Corrections Department (CSCD) personnel with the coordination of supervision for offenders who are receiving Center services.
+The Center offers and provides technical assistance training to CSCD and other criminal justice entities regarding early identification, intervention, and how to access the Center for both adults and juveniles. - e) A TLETS and CARE match process implemented by Texas Health and Human Services in August of 2020 assists the Center and local and county jails with identification of offenders who have a history of services in state MH or IDD programs.
+Continuity of care increases the probability of transitioning offenders with IDD from jail to program services to limit recidivism.

-4) Opportunities for innovation in services and service delivery.
+5) Opportunities for innovation in services and service delivery.

-- a) The Center coordinates with the Aging and Disability Resource Center, Regionally Coordinated Transportation Planning Coalition, 211, Community Resource Coordination Group and a host of other local groups to ensure collaboration and intersection of appropriate services. - b) The Center coordinates with local private and non-profit providers of HCS and TxHmL services to improve services not only between the LIDDA and providers, but to achieve enhancement of services for all provider agencies. - c) Center leadership participates with local stakeholder groups.
-One example is coordinated services for autism with Spectrum of Solutions, a program of the local non-profit MARC, to help families to understand what services are available and to identify the need's families are presenting. - d) The information derived from the local planning process is used in the development of the local plan to include quality improvement initiatives, goals, and objectives.
+- a) The Center coordinates with the Aging and Disability Resource Center, Regionally Coordinated Transportation Planning Coalition, 211, Community Resource Coordination Group and a host of other local groups to ensure collaboration and intersection of appropriate services. - b) The Center coordinates with local private and non-profit providers of HCS and TxHmL services to improve services not only between the LIDDA and providers, but to achieve enhancement of services for all provider agencies. - c) Center leadership participates with local stakeholder groups, including, coordinated services for autism with Spectrum of Solutions, helping families identify needed available services and to identify presenting needs of our communities. - d) The information derived from the local planning process is used in the development of the local plan to include quality improvement initiatives, goals, and objectives.